terminaldweller/mutator/README.md

 Currently, the mutation-only features(mutation for the sake of mutation, technically implementing Misra-C is also a form of mutation) are turned off in **mutator** and **mutator-lvl2** though some automatic code refactoring features work in both executables.
 Just run a sample code through **mutator** and then **mutator-lvl2** for a demo.<br/>
 <br/>
 If your code needs a compilation database for clang to understand it and you don't have one,you can use [Bear](https://github.com/rizsotto/Bear).
 Please note that bear will capture what the make runs, not what is in the makefile.
-So run `make clean` before invoking `bear make target`.<br/>
+So run `make clean` before invoking `bear make target`. `cmake` can also generate compilation databases if you are using it.<br/>

 ### Implementation Notes
 This part contains notes regarding the implementation of the mutator executables.